Who Killed Davey Moore?

-"Who Killed Davey Moore" is a topical song written in 1963 by American folk singer/songwriter Bob Dylan.
+"Who Killed Davey Moore?" is a topical song written in 1963 by American folk singer/songwriter Bob Dylan.
 Though the song was not commercially released on Dylan's several studio albums in the 1960s, it was popular in his repertoire for live shows during that era.
 Dylan's performance of the song at Carnegie Hall on October 26, 1963, would later be released on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991 in 1991, and an October 1964 performance is on The Bootleg Series Vol. 6: Bob Dylan Live 1964, Concert at Philharmonic Hall, released in 2004.

 Background

 Davey Moore was an American boxer whose career spanned 1953 to 1963.
 Known as "The Little Giant", Moore stood at only 5 ft 2 in.
 On March 18, 1959, Moore won the World Featherweight Title from Hogan Bassey.
 Moore held the title for four years and three days, defending it five times before losing it to Cuban Sugar Ramos on March 21, 1963.
-During the fight with Ramos in Dodgers Stadium, Moore was knocked down into the ropes during the 10th round.
+During the fight with Ramos in Dodger Stadium, Moore was knocked down into the ropes during the 10th round.
 Moore lost by technical knockout at the end of the 10th round and Ramos took the title.
 Moore walked back to his dressing room and conducted post-fight interviews, stating his desire to fight Ramos again and regain the title.
 After reporters left he complained of headaches and fell unconscious.
 He was taken to White Memorial Hospital where he was diagnosed with inoperable brain damage.
 Moore never regained consciousness and died as a result of the affliction on March 25, 1963.